Smog-Eating Streets: The Concrete That Breathes

 This isn’t just a California dream.

-They know what’s at stake.
+But still, they know what’s at stake.

-Clean air is no longer a guarantee.
+Clean air is no longer a guarantee, especially in cities.

-It is a negotiation.
+It is a negotiation now a days.
 And these roads?

 They might be our best bargaining chip.